Ysgol Uwchradd Caergybi: The school today

 In 2006 there were approximately 850 pupils in the school which included about 100 in the sixth form.
 The school had falling rolls in the years before and is much reduced since there were questions in the early 1960s in the House of Commons to then Education Minister Chris Chataway enquiring how the school was to cope with a roll of 1400 pupils.
 In 2010 the school exceeded the local authority's projected figures.

-Twelve per cent of the students are able to speak Welsh fluently and four per cent have Welsh as their first language.
 The catchment area of the school is mainly the town of Holyhead and the area around the school has been highlighted as an area for development with nearly 30% of households having no wage earner.
 Estyn visited the school in 2008 and commended the school with regards to teaching and pupil behaviour.

 Five years ago the school moved its sixth form out of the old red brick Cybi building and put that in the control of the local authority.
 Since then the building has become dilapidated and the education authority announced in 2008 it intended to demolish the building.
 The building was still standing as of 2012.
 As a result of the intervention of local county councillor, Robert Llewelyn Jones, CADW has given the façade a Grade 2 listing.
 This listing has prevented the local authority from continuing with its demolition plans and the site is now earmarked for a new super-primary school (subject to funding being available).

 At present virtually all pupils in the Ysgol Uwchradd Caergybi catchment area choose the school for their secondary education.
 The school's pupil numbers continues to rise and recent significant funding towards a new canteen/refrectory and technology block has succeeded in improving the school's facilities dramatically.

+Welsh language

+The school is currently categorised by Welsh Government as a predominantly English-medium secondary school with significant use of Welsh.
+The categorisation means that both languages are used in teaching, with 20 - 49% of subjects [available to be taught] through the medium of Welsh.
+However, the school has committed to provide a bilingual education to students by 2029.
+According to the latest Estyn inspection report in 2025, just over 20% of pupils speak Welsh at home.